Clone-Robust Weights in Metric Spaces: Handling Redundancy Bias for Benchmark Aggregation: Introduction

 Although weighted aggregation rules have been proposed in the literature~\cite{rofin_votenrank_2023}, the weights are typically chosen arbitrarily by the benchmark designer.
 In contrast, we propose a principled method for determining tasks' weights.
 Specifically, we suggest that the designer: (i) settles on a relevant measure of similarity between tasks, and embeds them in a metric space $(E, d)$; and (ii) calculates the tasks' weights using a weighting function with desirable axiomatic properties.
 In this article, we propose a set of axioms and weighting functions designed to be robust to noise and approximate clones, ensuring practical applicability in real-world settings.
 Using these weighting functions to assign task weights enables automatic scaling of the benchmark, i.e., the evaluation always benefits from adding new tasks, even if they are somewhat similar to previous tasks.

 \paragraph{Contribution \& Outline}

 This work proposes a mathematical framework for handling redundancy in a metric space.
 Specifically, we tackle the problem of determining the relative importance of elements in a finite set such that close-by elements, or ``clones,'' share some of their weight.
 To extend the well-understood case of discrete metrics, where elements are either similar or equally dissimilar, we introduce in Section~\ref{sec:axioms} the concept of weighting function and propose a set of axioms that such functions should satisfy in general metric spaces.
 These properties can be broadly categorized into three key principles: symmetry, continuity, and clone-proofness.
 Building on these foundations, we address in Section~\ref{sec:local_voting} the challenges of constructing functions that adhere to these axioms.
 For the specific case of Euclidean spaces, we resolve the question of existence and construct, in Theorems~\ref{thm:local_vote_rep_func} and~\ref{thm:cont_convex_combi_gr}, a family of desirable weighting functions.
-We finally explore in Section~\ref{sec:discu} possible extensions of our construction to more general spaces and discuss the computational hurdles associated with its evaluation.
+We discuss in Section~\ref{sec:computational_cons} the computational hurdles associated with their exact evaluation, and introduce Monte Carlo algorithms for their practical approximation.
+We finally explore in Section~\ref{sec:discu} possible extensions of our construction to more general spaces.